 As demand for burials increased in Europe, so did the demand for land to bury a person on.
 A cemetery was born.
-It was a large plot of land owned privately with graves, however there is no church attached.
-The word cemetery is much older and goes back to Roman times and refers to a large burial ground (with no menton of a church).
+It was a large plot of land owned privately with graves, however, there is no church attached.
+The word cemetery is much older and goes back to Roman times and refers to a large burial ground (with no mention of a church).
 As the term has been around a lot longer and is more common, it seems to be the main phrase people use.
 The word Cemetery is a French term and means 'sleeping place' so it is really quite fitting.

-While they are slightly different, they are both a place were the deceased are laid to rest.
+While they are slightly different, they are both a place where the deceased are laid to rest.
 A graveyard is a lot smaller than a cemetery.
 A cemetery also means that you don't need to be a part of a particular church in order to be buried there.

 What term do you commonly use?

 Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!